haimich/pingpong/README.md

 # Ping Pong
 A simple leaderboard for roundabout ping pong.
+This is not a finished product but rather a learning project.